KavishkaBingun/OOP-Project/README.md

 # OOP-Project
-This is my 2nd year 1st semester OOP project which has done by java.
-My project title is Online Shopping Store.
+This is my 2nd year 1st semester OOP project which the project title is Online Shopping Store has done by java program.